Paloexiz/About-Paloexiz/README.md

-Hi, I am Paloexiz, a ghost here.
+Hi, I am Paloexiz, a ghost here.<br>
 Glad to see you.